biointec/jabba/README.md

 >left arcs	\<in edges represented by node number of origin, separated by tabs\>
 >right arcs	\<out edges represented by node number of target, separated by tabs\>

-- the set of sequences will be corrected (e.g. PacBio reads), the corrections will be written to a file Jabba-\<input filename\>.fasta.
+- the set of sequences should be in fasta or fastq format.
+These sequences will be corrected (e.g. PacBio reads).
+The corrections will be written to a file Jabba-\<input filename\>.fasta.

 The output is a file with corrections of the long reads.